ObserveRTC/website/content/en/about/Overview/_index.md

 ## Value

-**Simple** One of the requirement when you create a real-time service is to make it highly scalable and available.
+**Simple and Scalable** One of the requirement when you create a real-time service is to make it highly scalable and available.
 We use open-source technologies designed for distributed applications.
-Our main principle is to not reinvent the wheel,
-making things as simple as possoble, but not simpler.
+Our main principle is to not reinvent the wheel, making things as simple as possoble, but not simpler.

 **Control over the data** You have full control of data you extract from your WebRTC applications and you can deploy our solutions in any cloud provider supporting kubernetes/docker.
 For flexibility we use helm to deploy our solution in kubernetes.

 ### Why to choose ObserveRTC

-* Open source.
-* Designed to be integrated with other open-source solutions.
+* Open source and designed to be integrated with other open-source solutions.
+* Own the data from your applications and run further analysis.
 * Designed for the cloud.
-When the size of your memory and compute requirements increase, new resources can be dynamically added to your cluster to scale elastically.
+When the size of your memory and compute requirements increase, new resources can be dynamically added to your cluster to scale elastically. e.g. [hazelcast](https://hazelcast.org) as an in-memory distributed databse for resiliance.
-* Designed to use [hazelcast](https://hazelcast.org) as an in-memory distributed databse, therefore Data is resilient to member failure.

 ### Architecture